jdickinsp/guardian-ai/README.md

 ## Getting Started

-To use the Guardian AI, follow these steps:
+To use the Lemma, follow these steps:

 1. --url: The URL of the GitHub Pull Request, Branch or Commit to review.
 2. [options]: Optional parameters: